 SECTION 1.
 QUALIFICATIONS AND OBLIGATIONS.
-Any person, firm, corporation or body politic may become a member of Columbia Basic Electric Cooperative (the Cooperative) by:
+Any person or Entity may become a “Member” of Columbia Basic Electric Cooperative (the Cooperative) by:

-paying the membership fee hereinafter specified;
+paying the membership fee and complying with the membership agreement hereinafter specified;

-agreeing to purchase from the Cooperative, their electric energy requirements as hereinafter specified;
+agreeing to purchase, consume, receive, or otherwise use electricity generated, transmitted, distributed, sold, supplied or otherwise provided by the Cooperative for their electric energy requirements as hereinafter specified;

-agreeing to comply with and be bound by the Articles of Association of the Cooperative and these Bylaws and any amendments thereto and such rules and regulations as may from time to time be adopted by the Board of Directors; provided, however, that no person, firm, corporation or body politic shall become a Member unless and until the applicant has been accepted for membership by the Board of Directors or the Members;
+agreeing to comply with and be bound by the Articles of Association of the Cooperative and these Bylaws and any amendments thereto, and such rules and regulations as may from time to time be adopted by the Board of Directors; provided, however, that no person or Entity shall become a Member unless and until the applicant has been accepted for membership by the Board of Directors or the Members;

+An “Entity” includes a domestic or foreign: cooperative, business or nonprofit corporation; sole proprietorship; unincorporated association; limited liability company; partnership; trust; estate; and local, regional, state, federal, or national government, including an agency or division of a government.

-At each meeting of the members, all applications received more than ninety (90) days prior to such meeting and which have not been accepted by the Board of Directors shall be submitted by the Board of Directors to such meeting of the Members, and subject to compliance by the applicant with the conditions set forth in subdivisions (a), (b), and (c), of this section, such application for membership may be accepted by a vote of the Members at such meeting.
+SECTION 2.
+MEMBERSHIP PROCEDURE.
+At each meeting of the Members, all applications received more than ninety (90) days prior to such meeting and which have not been accepted by the Board of Directors shall be submitted by the Board of Directors to such meeting of the Members, and subject to compliance by the applicant with the conditions set forth in subdivisions (a), (b), and (c), of this section, such application for membership may be accepted by a vote of the Members at such meeting.
 The Secretary shall give any such applicant at least ten (10) days prior notice of the date of the Members’ meeting to which the application will be submitted and such applicant may be present and heard at the meeting.
-No person, firm, partnerships, corporation, or body politic may own more than one (1) membership in the Cooperative.
+No person or Entity may own more than one (1) membership in the Cooperative.

-SECTION 2.
+SECTION 3.
 JOINT MEMBERSHIP.
 Persons who qualify to become a Member may apply for a joint membership, and, subject to their compliance with the requirements set forth in Section 1 of this Article, may be accepted for such membership.
-The term “Member” as used in these Bylaws shall be deemed to include husband and wife, or any other persons occupying the same location and desiring to hold membership jointly, to which the Cooperative provides or will provide service with each holding a joint membership and any provisions relating to the rights and liabilities of membership shall apply equally with respect to the holders of a joint membership.
+The term “Member” as used in these Bylaws shall be deemed to include married couples, or any other persons or Entities occupying the same location and desiring to hold membership jointly, to which the Cooperative provides or will provide service with each holding a joint membership and any provisions relating to the rights and liabilities of membership shall apply equally with respect to the holders of a joint membership.
 Without limiting the generality of the foregoing, the effect of the hereinafter-specified sections by or in respect of the holders of a joint membership shall be as follows:

-The presence at a meeting of one or all shall be regarded as the presence of one member;
+The presence at a meeting of one or all shall be regarded as the presence of one Member;

-The vote of one separately or all jointly shall constitute one vote;
+The presence of one joint Member at a meeting may invalidate a mail or electronic ballot previously submitted by the joint Member;

+If only one joint Member votes on a matter; signs a petition, consent, waiver, or other document; or otherwise acts, then the first vote, signature or action received by the Cooperative binds the joint membership and constitutes one vote, signature, or action;

 A waiver or notice signed by one or all shall constitute a joint waiver or joint notice;